VoIP Phone Systems for Medical Practices

 After-hours and on-call handling

-Voicemail trees, provider handoff, escalation rules, and after-hours instructions need to be clear before the system is ever turned on.
+VoIP after hours design should be more specific than a generic voicemail greeting.
+Voicemail trees, provider handoff, escalation rules, emergency instructions, holiday schedules, and after-hours routing need to be clear before the system is ever turned on.

 Porting and cutover planning